 Soon there was a waiting line to lay in the nesting boxes!

 Over the next few years, the curtains have been ripped down and new ones put up.
-It only takes a few minutes, I usually just staple new ones up, although this spring I did install a curtain rod.
+It only takes a few minutes, I usually just staple new ones up, although this past spring I did install a curtain rod.
 The curtains looked so cute and made collecting eggs even more of a joy than it already was, which I didn't even think was possible!

 |~spring 2013 curtains~|